andrewvc/avc-blog/_posts/2013-02-16-elastic_search_rails_integration.md

 * Breaking indexing out to a background task gives us better a better failure mode given a downed search server.
 * Bursts of traffic are smoothed through the queue.
 * Periodic indexing lets us use ElasticSearch's more efficient [bulk indexing api](http://www.elasticsearch.org/guide/reference/api/bulk.html).
-* Results are cached by our Rails app in memcached anyway to keep load on ElasticSearch low, negating the value of realtime.
+* Results are cached by our Rails app in memcached anyway to keep load on ElasticSearch low, negating the value of real-time.

-## Efficency Concerns
+## Efficiency Concerns

 One thing we discovered quickly is that indexing data should be fast, and must be parallel at any reasonable sort of scale.
-That requirement permeated very decision we made on the indexing side of our implementation.
+That requirement permeated every decision we made on the indexing side of our implementation.

 ### Why we kept all the work in Postgres

-While an RDBS is not a queue, it has sufficient queue-like attributes for the purposes we needed here.
-By being careful to use queries that scaled well--in our case a combination of modulo and range queries (described later in this section)--with even large queue sizes we were able to meet our performance requirements without relying on a dedicated queue servers.
+While an RDBS is not a queue, it has sufficient queue-like attributes for our needs.
+By being careful to use queries that scaled well--in our case a combination of modulo and range queries (described later in this section)--with even large queue sizes we are able to meet our performance requirements while keeping our infrastructure simple.

 Additionally, the choice of PostgreSQL meant that queue actions would be hooked into transactions around our models.
+This ensures that failures in the object creation life-cycle do not result in queue entries.

 ### Efficiently Queueing Index Requests

 Special care was taken to write SQL queries that would allow for efficient indexing of ElasticSearch data.
-Firstly, the queue for index requests is implemented as a table 'index_requests' in our Postgres database.
+Firstly, the queue for index requests is implemented as a table 'index_requests' in our PostgreSQL database.
 Using a database table for this queue is fast enough and has the added bonus of being transactional.

 Inserts to this table first check for a previous IndexRequest row for the specific object being indexed.
 This query would optimally be an 'upsert', but since such operations in Rails are a bit tricky without writing complex bare SQL we opted to simply perform a 'SELECT' for duplicate records before writing to the queue.
 While this is a race, the worst case outcome of this is indexing items with a high change rate once or twice more, a tolerable tradeoff.

 ### Efficiently Reading Off The Queue

 The query to read off the queue simply grabs items in an un-ordered fashion using a modulus operation for sharding between workers.
-In Postgres querying using a 'WHERE id % x == y' is an efficient query in most cases so long as an ORDER BY clause is ommited.
-While this means we do not read off the queue in order that's not a pressing concern for us.
+In PostgreSQL querying using a 'WHERE id % x == y' is an efficient query in most cases so long as an ORDER BY clause is omited.
+While this means we do not read off the queue in order our business requirements do not require speedy propagation of changes to the index.

 ### Efficiently Indexing a Large Un-indexed Model

-Indexing a whole table that has never before been indexed is a bit different.
-Since most of our datasets are not sparse, we used fast chunking queries.
-Paging with libraries like kaminari or will_paginate gets slow with high page numbers (around page 100,000 for instance) as the server has to get a total order for the table.
+Indexing a whole table that has never before been indexed was implemented apart from the queue.
+We opted to traverse the table in integer ranges over our primary key for fast and even performance iterating over the table.
+Paging with libraries like kaminari or will_paginate gets slow with high page numbers (around page 100,000 for instance) as the DB has to get a total order for the table.

 Instead of using paging libraries the sharded workers find the max id at the start of indexing, and go through it in integer ranges, with queries like 'id >= 100 AND id <= 199'.
 These workers are sharded, using a modulo for page ranges.
+Newer records than the MAX id found at the start of the bulk job will be picked up by the index request queue.

 ## Our Class Structure in Depth